Provides that all graduate students are to receive appropriate advising throughout their degree programs.

 The dissertation advisor will normally serve as a member of the student’s oral examination committee, and as the chair of the student’s doctoral dissertation reading committee.

-Because of the critical importance of this role, and the potential significance of difficulties that may arise in this relationship, departments should designate a resource for faculty members and graduate students to call on for assistance in resolving difficulties.
-This role may be filled by the department chair, the faculty Director of Graduate Studies, or a specially designated departmental resource.
+Because of the critical importance of this role, and the potential significance of difficulties that may arise in this relationship, degree programs should designate a resource for faculty members and graduate students to call on for assistance in resolving difficulties.
+This role may be filled by the department chair, the faculty Director of Graduate Studies, or a specially designated resource in the degree program.
 Students, faculty, and staff may also consult with campus resources including VPGE, the Graduate Life Office, the School Dean’s Offices, and the University Ombuds or School of Medicine Ombuds.

 It is expected that faculty advisors will hold an appointment in the student’s major department or program.
 An advisor may be appointed from outside the major department subject to the approval of the major department; a co-advisor who is a member of the department is recommended.
 Departmental approval is conveyed by means of recording the name of the advisor in the PeopleSoft Student Administration record.
 Students enrolled in an interdisciplinary graduate program (IDP) should have a faculty advisor who is affiliated with the program.
 Interdisciplinary program approval of an advisor outside the department is automatic, since by definition IDPs only have affiliated faculty, not departmental faculty.

 Students may change advisors at different time points in their program.
-For example, in some departments and programs it is typical to change sometime within the first two years from an assigned first-year or program advisor to a principal dissertation advisor selected by agreement of the student, faculty, and department.
+For example, in some degree programs it is typical to change sometime within the first two years from an assigned first-year or program advisor to a principal dissertation advisor selected by agreement of the student, faculty, and degree program.
 Students may change advisors for other reasons, for example, if their research interests change or if their advisor leaves Stanford.
 Occasionally, a student’s research may diverge from the area of competence of the advisor, or irreconcilable differences may occur between the student and the faculty advisor.
 In such cases, the student or the faculty advisor may request a change in assignment.
-The department should make every reasonable effort to facilitate the change and to pair the student with another suitable advisor, which may entail some modification of the student’s research project.
+The degree program should make every reasonable effort to facilitate the change and to pair the student with another suitable advisor, which may entail some modification of the student’s research project.